obenchekroun/hadistory/README.md

 Based on storybook : [tvldz's storybook](https://github.com/tvldz/storybook).
 This project has been largely based on storybook with a few tweaks for my needs.
 All credit goes to them for making this awesome project.

 ## Hardware
 - [Raspberry Pi 5 8GB](https://www.raspberrypi.com/products/raspberry-pi-5/).
-Certainly possible with other hardware, but may be slower and require simpler models.
+It can also be installed on a [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/). but the AI mode takes ~1h to generate a story Certainly possible with other hardware, but may be slower and require simpler AI models.
 - [Inky Impression 5.7"](https://shop.pimoroni.com/products/inky-impression-5-7) or [Waveshare 7 color 5.65"](https://www.waveshare.com/5.65inch-e-paper-module-f.htm).
 Code can be modified to support other resolutions.
 - SD Card.
 32GB is probably the minimum.
 Use a bigger one to support experimenting with multiple models and installing desktop components if desired.
 - 2 buttons, 1 switch, 1 LED and a 220 Ohms resistors